PhoenixTales/phoenix-docs/world/plants.md

 > Guiding Principle: The more valuable the plant, the less of it there is and the more hidden is the plant.

+Todo: Add distribution list with distribution guidelines for each camp.

 ## Naming Convention